Ray Wilson (musician)

-Raymond Wilson (born 8 September 1968) is a Scottish singer and guitarist, vocalist in the post-grunge band Stiltskin and in Genesis from 1996 to app.
-1999.
+Raymond Wilson (born 8 September 1968) is a Scottish singer and guitarist, vocalist in the post-grunge band Stiltskin and in Genesis from 1996 to approximately 1999.

 Early career and Guaranteed Pure

 Before starting a band called Guaranteed Pure in the 1990s, which featured himself along with Paul Holmes (keyboards), Steve Wilson (guitars), John Haimes (bass) and Chris Cavanagh (drums)., he joined Edinburgh Band Strategy in 1987 recording and independently releasing a demo titled Second Move.
 Guaranteed Pure released an album called Swing Your Bag, the title track of which was included on a compilation album on the label of Fish entitled The Funny Farm Project : Outpatients '93.

 Stiltskin

 Wilson’s breakthrough came in 1994 when he became lead vocalist for the post‑grunge band Stiltskin.
 Their debut single "Inside" topped charts across Europe, including Germany, driven by its use in a Levi’s commercial.

 In the UK and Germany, "Inside" was a defining hit where rock radio and MTV propelled Stiltskin into the spotlight almost overnight.

 The album The Mind's Eye received critical acclaim as a brilliant and highly underrated record with Wilson's vocals being described as "terrific" and "flawless".